gitmachtl/scripts/cardano/mainnet/README.md

 **Offline-Machine:** (same steps like working online)

 1. First you have to generate a policyName/ID that is time limited (slotheight limited).
 Using such a policy gives you the ability to mint your Tokens on the Chain for a limited amount of time, after that your cannot mint more or burn any of those.
-1. Run ```./10_genPolicy.sh assets/special 600``` to generate a new policy with name 'special' in the assets subdirectory.
+1. Run ```./10_genPolicy.sh assets/special cli 600``` to generate a new policy with name 'special' in the assets subdirectory.
 The slotheight (time limit) is set to 1200 -> 1200 seconds
 1. Run ```./11a_mintAsset.sh assets/special.RARETOKEN 200000 mywallet``` to mint 200000 RARETOKEN on the wallet mywallet.
 If you want, you can also add a custom Metadata.json file to the Minting-Transaction as the 4th parameter.
 Full-Syntax description can be found [here](#main-configuration-file-00_commonsh---syntax-for-all-the-other-ones)

 The AssetsFile ***assets/special.RARETOKEN.asset*** was also written/updated with the latest action.
 You can see the totally minted Token count in there too.